Liang Qichao: Translator

 Liang was head of the Translation Bureau and oversaw the training of students who were learning to translate Western works into Chinese.
-He believed that this task was "the most essential of all essential undertakings to accomplish" because he believed Westerners were successful - politically, technologically and economically.
+He believed that this task was "the most essential of all essential undertakings to accomplish" because he believed Westerners were successful – politically, technologically and economically.

 Philosophical Works: After escaping Beijing and the government crackdown on anti-Qing protesters, Liang studied the works of Western philosophers of the Enlightenment period, namely Hobbes, Rousseau, Locke, Hume and Bentham, translating them and introducing his own interpretation of their works.
 His essays were published in a number of journals, drawing interest among Chinese intellectuals who had been taken aback by the dismemberment of China's formidable empire at the hands of foreign powers.

 Utilitarianism and 'Life-ism' (the continuous expansion and preservation of life) were advocated by Liang and Yan Fu, but drew criticism from Wang Guowei.

 Western Social and Political Theories: In the early 20th century, Liang Qichao played a significant role in introducing Western social and political theories into Korea such as Social Darwinism and international law.
 Liang wrote in his well-known manifesto, New People (新民說):

-“Freedom means Freedom for the Group, not Freedom for the Individual. (…) Men must not be slaves to other men, but they must be slaves to their group.
-For, if they are not slaves to their own group, they will assuredly become slaves to some other.”
+"Freedom means Freedom for the Group, not Freedom for the Individual. (…) Men must not be slaves to other men, but they must be slaves to their group.
+For, if they are not slaves to their own group, they will assuredly become slaves to some other."

 Poet and novelist

+Liang was among the earliest writers of science fiction in China.
+His 1902 novel The Future of New China described potential political reforms for the self-strengthening of China and its development to world power status.

 Liang advocated reform in both the genres of poem and novel.
 The Collected Works from the Ice-Drinker's Studio (飲冰室合集) is his representative works in literature compiled into 148 volumes.

 Liang gained his idea of calling his work as Collected Works of Yinbingshi from a passage of Zhuangzi.
 It states that "Every morning, I receive the mandate [for action], every evening I drink the ice [of disillusion], but I remain ardent in my inner mind" (吾朝受命而夕飲冰，我其內熱與).
 As a result, Liang called his workplace as "The Ice-drinker's studio" (Yinbingshi), and addressed himself as Yinbingshi Zhuren (飲冰室主人), literally Host of the Ice-drinker's studio, in order to present his idea that he was worrying about all the political matters, so he would still try his best to reform the society by the effort of writings.

 Liang also wrote fiction and scholarly essays on fiction, which included Fleeing to Japan after failure of Hundred Days' Reform (1898) and the essay On the Relationship Between Fiction and the Government of the People (論小說與群治之關係, 1902).
 These novels emphasized modernization in the West and the call for reform.